jdjotad/ddr-ram-controller-mig/README.md

-# DDR SDRAM Controller for Digilent Boards
+# DDR controller and serial port to proccess video

-We provide a memory controller that works alongside Xilinx Memory Interface Generator (MIG).
-We also provide UCF files and instructions to easily integrate DDR SDRAM on the following Digilent Boards:
+We used and edited a memory controller that works alongside Xilinx Memory Interface Generator (MIG) provided by https://github.com/alonsorb/ddr-ram-controller-mig/wiki/Home to have a better perfomance than Digilent DDR wrapper.
+It let us show a video in 20 fps and filter it.

-* Genesys 2
-* Nexys Video
-* :construction: Nexys DDR :construction:

-For more information visit the project [wiki](https://github.com/alonsorb/ddr-ram-controller-mig/wiki/Home)
+For more information visit the project [wiki](https://github.com/jdjotad/ddr-ram-controller-mig/wiki/Home)

 ### Overview